 - a quantitative analysis, based on a variety of ESG issues provided by Refinitiv.
 This is based on a "best in class" methodology that allows to hold companies in sector with high carbon footprint that are nonetheless needed to the communities, provided that those companies stand out for in terms of ESG practices.
 This methodology is well combined with the already mentioned exclusion policy in order to exclude sectors that the fund deems negative and not absolutely necessary. - a qualitative analysis made by the Investment Manager to verify the reliability of the data of the provider.
-When the Investment Manager finds material mistakes or incongruencies, it reperforms the ESG analysis according to its proprietary model, conceptually consistent with Refinitiv, and proposes it to the Management Company for approval.

-All issuers must have an ESG rating from Refinitiv above a minimum threshold (single C plus -, i.e., companies in the upper part of the second quartile of the Refinitiv classification, that include firms with satisfactory relative ESG performance) and the average ESG portfolio rating should be above a minimum threshold (65).
+All issuers must have an ESG rating from Refinitiv above a minimum threshold (single C plus -, i.e., companies in the upper part of the second quartile of the Refinitiv classification, that include firms with satisfactory relative ESG performance) and the average ESG portfolio rating should be above a minimum threshold (66).